kubernetes-csi/external-provisioner/README.md

 the `--capacity-ownerref-level` parameter.
 Other solutions will be added in the future.

-To enable this feature in a driver deployment (see also the [`deploy/kubernetes/storage-capacity.yaml`](deploy/kubernetes/storage-capacity.yaml) example):
+To enable this feature in a driver deployment with a central controller (see also the [`deploy/kubernetes/storage-capacity.yaml`](deploy/kubernetes/storage-capacity.yaml) example):